What is Sexual Harassment under Oregon Law?

 How does Oregon Law Prohibit Sexual Harassment?

-There are also agencies which are created by federal and Oregon law for the specific purpose of handling sexual harassment cases.
+There are also agencies which are established by federal and Oregon law for the specific purpose of handling sexual harassment cases.
 Such agencies have the authority to investigate work sites to determine if the complaints they receive in Salem are true.
-Employers are also prohibited under these laws from taking action in retaliation against an employee who has claimed sexual harassment, such as firing them or denying them a promotion.
+Employers are also barred under these laws from taking action in retaliation against an employee who has claimed sexual harassment, such as firing them or denying them a promotion.

 How can a Oregon attorney help?